sfisol/wstomp/README.md

 The connection functions (`connect`, `connect_ssl`, etc.) return a `Result<WStompClient, WStompConnectError>`.

-Once connected, the `WStompClient::rx` channel produces `Result<Message<FromServer>, WStompError>` items.
-You should check for errors in your receive loop.
+Once connected, the `WStompClient::rx` channel produces `WStompEvent` items, it may be a message, websocket closing, or `WStompError`.

 * **`WStompConnectError`**: An error that occurs during the initial WebSocket and STOMP `CONNECT` handshake.

 * **`WStompError`**: An error that occurs *after* a successful connection.
   * `WsReceive` / `WsSend`: A WebSocket protocol error.
   * `StompDecoding` / `StompEncoding`: A STOMP frame decoding/encoding error.